bluenote-1577/os-minimap2/README.md

 Edgar, Robert.
 "Syncmers are more sensitive than minimizers for selecting conserved k‑mers in biological sequences."
 PeerJ 9 (2021): e10805.

 Shaw, Jim and Yu, Yun William.
-"Theory of local k-mer selection with applications to long-read alignment" In preparation (2021).
+"Theory of local k-mer selection with applications to long-read alignment" bioRxiv (2021), submitted for publication.